 “I have to piss and shit so bad,” Gerard moaned.

 “Yeah,” Ludwig said.
 “Be glad it was raining.”

 “I’m glad I missed it,” said Kirk wearily.
 “But I have to empty too.”

 Ludwig looked at his three foxhole companions, then at their hole, then back at them meaningfully.
 He pulled another cigar from his jacket.

 “Enjoy,” he said as he walked off to join his unit, adjusting his rifle strap.
 Gerard did not wait for privacy.
 He slid back into the hole and dropped his trousers immediately, relief flooding his face.

-They left Fort Wreckage with a new feature: eight little mounds of earth with a rifle firmly planted in the center of each, pointing straight up, a cleaned trencher helmet placed gently upon its bayonet.
+They left Fort Wreckage with a new feature: eight little mounds of earth with a rifle firmly planted in the center of each, pointing straight up, a cleaned trencher helmet placed gently upon each bayonet.
 The forlorn sight of their fallen’s last resting place silhouetted on a gloomy horizon was burned forever into Kirk’s memory; his first encounter with death in war.
 He remembered it not so much for the weight of its emotional content, for he never really knew the men who died there.
-Rather, it stood as a solemn marker, an ominous signpost for the beginning of what would prove to be the darkest time of his life.
+For him it stood as a solemn marker, an ominous signpost for the beginning of what would come to be the worst time of his life.